Dear University Community,

-Critical research functions that require limited staff to be on campus may be maintained with the approval of your dean.
-Employees reporting to campus must be included on the essential personnel list.
 The IBC will continue to review protocols at this time through designated member review or full committee meetings.
 The IBC will institute the following as social distancing measures to prevent the spread of disease:

 - Convened full committee meetings will be held through teleconference or video conferencing methods.

 - In-person laboratory safety visits will be limited at this time based on risk level.

 Guidance has been released from various federal funding and regulatory agencies.
 OSP is monitoring these developments and will communicate new guidance through our website and e-mail as it becomes available.